HewlettPackard/KrakenMare/README.md

 - Minimum RAM = 16 GB, Minimum Cores = 4
 - Recommended RAM = 32GB, Recommended Cores = 8

-Next steps are performed as using sudo
+# **Next steps are performed as root when the prompt is** `#`.

 ## Install Docker

-Install docker (you may use instructions at https://github.com/bcornec/Labs/tree/master/Docker#docker-installation Follow the instructions at https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user to add enable your userid to run docker commands without sudo.
+Install docker (you may use instructions at https://github.com/bcornec/Labs/tree/master/Docker#docker-installation)

+Follow the instructions at https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user to enable your userid to run docker commands without sudo.

 Check it works: